 Look at the map above.
-Most of us can’t name the some 196 independent countries around the world, let alone situate them all on a map.
+Most of us can’t name the 196 independent countries around the world, let alone situate them all on a map.
 But within them live the 7 billion worldwide population.

 How many are migrating … on the move between countries?
-According to the United Nations Population Fund it’s a huge number:
+According to the United Nations Population Fund, it’s a huge number:

 The magnitude and complexity of migration makes it an important force in development and a high-priority issue for both developing and developed countries.
-The fact that almost half of all migrants are women, most of reproductive age, is another reason this a pressing issue for UNFPA.
+The fact that almost half of all migrants are women, most of reproductive age, is another reason this is a pressing issue for UNFPA.

 UNFPA works to increase understanding of migration issues, advocate for better migration data, and promote the incorporation of migration into national development plans.
 UNFPA also advocates for addressing the special concerns of women and other vulnerable migrants, and works to meet the emergency reproductive health needs of refugees and internally displaced people.

-That’s almost three-quarters the entire population of the United States on the world’s pathways, looking for a new home, a new life.
+That’s almost three-quarters of the entire population of the United States on the world’s pathways, looking for a new home, a new life.
 Leaving their roots behind and crossing their national borders into unknown, for them, territory.

 That migration at such levels takes place, and that it is accelerating in the Middle East, Africa and Eastern Europe into Western Europe has been the focus of increasingly nasty debates.
 Myriads of ideas, concepts, supposed solutions sweep across homes, bars, governments and parliaments … with no coherence in sight.

-The Explanation doesn’t have a solution to the present dilemma, The Explanation is here to help understand the roots of this situation and show how it will be solved … in a global solution.
-As the UNFPA points out, migration is a huge problem … but, by no means the only fight on their hands:
+The Explanation doesn’t have a solution to the present dilemma; The Explanation is here to help understand the roots of this situation and show how it will be solved … in a global solution.
+As the UNFPA points out, migration is a huge problem … but by no means the only fight on their hands:

 One of the most significant changes in migration patterns in the last half century is that more women are migrating on their own than ever before.
-Women now constitute almost half the international migrant population, and in some countries, as much as 70 or 80 per cent.
+Women now constitute almost half the international migrant population, and in some countries, as much as 70 or 80 percent.